Types of fostering

 - a special guardianship order, issued by the court, giving the holder parental responsibility.
 Although the holder does not have 100% of the parental responsibility they can, make decisions without the agreement of anyone else who may have parental responsibility.

-Please refer to our connected carers page for more information on fostering as a connected carer.
+Please refer to our kinship carers page for more information on fostering as a connected carer.

 The difference between fostering and adoption